jtydhr88/comfyui-http-api/README.md

    - Ensure the file exists in the specified directory
    - Check if the filename is correct (including extension)
    - Verify the subfolder path is correct
+   - If using relative paths in filename, ensure the full path is valid

 2. **Auto-download not working**
    - Ensure `auto_download` is set to `true`